It's time to compare cheap gas and electricity

 On average, we’ve found that it takes about four minutes*** to compare energy prices.
-With 64 active suppliers competing in the energy market, according to Ofgem, it's far quicker to use an energy comparison service to find the cheapest gas and electricity deals****.
+With more than 50 active suppliers competing in the energy market, according to Ofgem, it's far quicker to use an energy comparison service to find the cheapest gas and electricity deals****

 Simply enter your details once, and we’ll do all of the legwork for you, bringing you the best energy deals we can offer.